SpaceVim/SpaceVim/docs/documentation.md

 ##### Open file with file tree.

-If there is only one file buffer opened, a file is opened in the active window, otherwise we need to use vim-choosewin to select a window to open the file.
+If only one file buffer is opened, a file is opened in the active window, otherwise we need to use vim-choosewin to select a window to open the file.

 | Key Bindings   | Descriptions                              |
 | -------------- | ----------------------------------------- |